HamzaZaidiX/Chrome-Browser-Clone/README.md

 ## Installation:

-**You have to install two Libraries only and Clone my Repo into your Machine and Simply Run the Code!**
+**You have to install two Libraries only!

 ```
 pip install PyQt5